In 1997, Duncan McDougall sat in his Boston office wondering what to do with his life.

 CLiF’s first program – providing new children’s books and presentations to rural public libraries – was a great success, and soon CLiF advisors and directors proposed ideas for other programs: author/illustrator visits to rural elementary schools, bookmobile sponsorships, writing workshops for rural children, books and stories for children and families in homeless shelters, and more.

 CLiF has grown steadily every year since then.
-We currently have five staff members, 21 directors and advisors, 58 professional presenters, many energetic volunteers, and hundreds of donors.
+We currently have five staff members, 21 directors and advisors, more than 60 professional presenters, many energetic volunteers, and more than 700 donors.